-- 1) Delineate the source of each public drinking water system; - 2) Identify potential contaminants in the source area; - 3) Determine the drinking water source's susceptibility or vulnerability to contamination; and - 4) Make the assessments available to the public.
+- 1) Delineate the source of each public drinking water system; - 2) Identify potential contaminants in the source area: - 3) Determine the drinking water source's susceptibility or vulnerability to contamination; and - 4) Make the assessments available to the public.

-NDEQ is implementing their EPA-approved program in cooperation with the Nebraska Department of Health and Human Services, Nebraska Rural Water Association, the Natural Resources Districts, and numerous other stakeholders.
-All assessments were completed and distributed by August 2003; however, delineations continue to be updated as needed upon receipt of new information about public water supply systems.
+NDEQ is implementing their EPA-approved program in cooperation with the Nebraska Department of Health and Human Services, Nebraska Rural Water Association, Natural Resources Districts, and numerous other stakeholders.
+All assessments were completed and distributed by August

+2003; however, delineations continue to be updated as needed upon receipt of new information about public water supply systems.

 Beginning in SFY2004, funds were set aside from the Drinking Water State Revolving Fund (DWSRF) to finance source water protection projects statewide.
-Funds are provided to political subdivisions that operate a public water system serving a population of 10,000 or less.
+Funds are provided to political subdivisions that operate a public water system serving a population of 10,000 or less that can show financial hardship.
 Eligible activities address drinking water quality, quantity, and/or education within the source water protection area.
-To date, Source Water Protection funds have been distributed to complete 89 separate Source Water Protection projects throughout the state.
-In SFY2017, Source Water Protection funds were distributed to the following public water systems: Auburn, Fairbury, and Ohiowa.
-The total amount available in SFY2017 was \$100,000.
+To date, Source Water Protection funds have been distributed to complete 97 separate Source Water Protection projects throughout the state.
+In SFY2018, Source Water Protection funds were distributed to the following public water systems: Gordon, Syracuse, and Wilber.
+The total amount available in SFY2018 was \$100,000.